zerratar/PapyrusDotNet/README.md

 Which means you can't (absolutely should not) use PapyrusDotNet.Core.dll with PapyrusDotNet.exe to re-generate .pex files.
 As these .pex files will completely break your scripts and you WILL have to reinstall skyrim or fallout 4 completely unless you took backups...

 ## Technical Preview

-The first technical preview (TP1) does **not** have support for `Delegates` or `Generics`
+The second technical preview (TP2) does **not** have support for `Generics`

-These features will be added again when the base functionality is stable enough.
+This feature will be added again when the base functionality is stable enough.
 To use it, you will have to checkout an earlier version of PapyrusDotNet but unfortunately it only works for Skyrim.

-Short: Delegates and Generics will be added very soon but is not implemented in TP1.
+Short: Generics will be added very soon but is not implemented in TP2.

 ## Limitations of PapyrusDotNet
 #### .NET Framework is NOT supported!